-Our family’s personal preference is to boost our immunity naturally as much as possible.
-Over the years, we’ve developed an arsenal of preventative measures to fight the bad bugs that come with the season.
+Our family’s personal preference is to boost our immunity naturally as possible.
+Over the years, we’ve developed an arsenal of preventative measures to fight common colds and bugs.
 While we still occasionally fall ill, we’ve found that following a precautionary regimen can help ward off sicknesses before they come- and curtail them if we do happen to catch them!

 Here’s how we work to prevent (& fight) sicknesses in our house: